Why it matters

-PepsiCo also engages regularly with NGOs with missions ranging from environmental conservation to protection of human rights.
-Among the issues raised in 2020 were:
+PepsiCo also engages regularly with NGOs with missions ranging from environmental conservation to the protection of human rights.
+Among the issues raised in 2021 were:

 - Closer collaboration with peers to maximize our impact.
 PepsiCo is a leading member of the CGF Forest Positive Coalition and the Palm Oil Collaboration Group, which both seek to do this.